patrickstocklin/campus-crime/README.md

-# campus-crime : A Repository for Analysis Crimes on College Campuses
+# campus-crime : A Repository for Crime-Analysis on College Campuses

 Campus Crime Statistics from 2008-2015: